Women In Engineering Camp

 Are you a young woman currently in Year 10 or 11 and want a career where you can be at the forefront of positive change for society?
 Do you enjoy using lateral thinking, creativity and design?
 Or do you love problem solving, working in teams or have an aptitude for maths and science?

-Join us for a four day 'camp' and find out about the exciting careers available to professional engineers.
+Join us for a three day 'camp' and find out about the exciting careers available to professional engineers.

 When do applications open?

 Applications for the 2019 camp open on 1 August 2018.